vibe-project/vibe-project.github.io/javascript-client/3.0.0-Alpha1/reference/index.md

 ---

 ## Quick Start
 You already have all you need to run react.js.
 Let's deal with the client in an interactive mode.
-If you have Node.js, you can deal with the server in an interactive mode also.

 <div class="row">
 <div class="large-6 columns">